 The Division of Artificial Kidney started as one of the central medical service sections in 1978.
 The name remains at the time of the start and is sometimes called a dialysis room.
 Therefore, some people might have an impression that we are performing only hemodialysis for chronic renal failure.
 However, the development of various methods of blood purification with the progress of the recent medical engineering has made it possible to remove various etiologic substances from the blood.
 As a result, we became able to apply blood purification for various diseases.

 Our facility has 15 beds operated by 2 doctors, 5 nurses, and 3 clinical engineers and corresponds not only to inpatients but to outpatients as well.
-Available blood purifications are hemodialysis (HD), hemodiafiltration (HDF), peritoneal dialysis (PD), plasma exchange (PE), double filtration plasma pheresis (DFPP), plasma adsorption (PA), lymphocytaperesis (LCAP), granulocytapheresis (GCAP), virus removal and eradication by DFPP (VRAD) etc.
+Available blood purifications are hemodialysis (HD), hemodiafiltration (HDF), peritoneal dialysis (PD), plasma exchange (PE), double filtration plasma pheresis (DFPP), plasma adsorption (PA), lymphocytaperesis (LCAP), granulocytapheresis (GCAP), etc.

-Chronic renal failure, acute renal failure, focal glomerulosclerosis (FGS), fulmint hepatitis, liver failure, myasthenia gravis (MG), multiple sclerosis, optic neuromyelitis, chronic inflammatory demyelinating polyradiculoneuropathy (CIDP), Guillain-Barre syndrome (GBS), malignant rheumatoid arthritis (MRA), systemic lupus erythematosus (SLE), thrombotic thrombocytopenic purpura (TTP), hemolytic-uremic syndrome (HUS), toxic epidermal necrosis (TEN), Stevens-Johnson syndrome, ulcerative colitis (UC), Crohn's disease, Kawasaki disease, familial hyper cholesterolemia (FHC), macroglobulinemia, drug poisoning, pemphigus, pemphigoid, arteriosclerosis obliterans (ASO), chronic hepatitis C, hemophilia with inhibitor, blood type incompatible pregnancy, intractable ascites, etc.
+Chronic renal failure, acute renal failure, focal glomerulosclerosis (FGS), fulmint hepatitis, liver failure, myasthenia gravis (MG), multiple sclerosis, optic neuromyelitis, chronic inflammatory demyelinating polyradiculoneuropathy (CIDP), Guillain-Barre syndrome (GBS), malignant rheumatoid arthritis (MRA), systemic lupus erythematosus (SLE), thrombotic thrombocytopenic purpura (TTP), hemolytic-uremic syndrome (HUS), ANCA associated vasculitis, toxic epidermal necrosis (TEN), Stevens-Johnson syndrome, ulcerative colitis (UC), Crohn's disease, Kawasaki disease, familial hyper cholesterolemia (FHC), macroglobulinemia, drug poisoning, pemphigus, pemphigoid, arteriosclerosis obliterans (ASO), hemophilia with inhibitor, blood type incompatible pregnancy, intractable ascites, etc.

 |Staff||Noriyuki Hattori||Hanae Wakabayashi|